 - (1) This committee shall present a slate of candidates for Club Officers and Director(s) at the regular Club meetings in April.
 Following presentation of the slate, the committee shall solicit and accept nominations from the floor.
-Neither the slate nor floor nominations need a second; however, each candidate must state a willingness to serve. - (2) The committee shall conduct elections during the first regular Club meeting in May. - Section 2.
+Neither the slate nor floor nominations need a second; however, each candidate must state a willingness to serve. - (2) The committee shall conduct elections during the first regular Club meeting in May.

+- Section 2.
 Standing Committees: The President, with the approval of the Board, shall, when necessary, establish the following committees and appoint their respective chairpersons.
-The tenure of these committees shall coincide with the Club fiscal year. - A. Speaker and Judges Program Committee: Shall recruit, schedule, and submit a biography for each program speaker and competition judge. - B. Education Program Committee: Shall plan and present monthly educational meetings. - C. Finance Committee: The Treasurer shall be Chairperson.
+The tenure of these committees shall coincide with the Club fiscal year. - A. Speaker and Judges Program Commit-tee: Shall recruit, schedule, and submit a biography for each program speaker and competition judge. - B. Education Program Committee: Shall plan and present monthly educational meetings. - C. Finance Committee: The Treasurer shall be Chairperson.
 Other members shall include the Vice-President, a Director, plus at least one other Board member as appointed by the President.
 This committee shall prepare a proposed budget to be submitted to the President prior to the first regular Club meeting of the fiscal year.
 This committee shall cause an audit of the Treasurer's books of accounts after the close of the fiscal year and present it for approval by the President.
 It shall be the duty of the Finance committee to oversee all expenditures, making certain that such expenditures do not exceed budget allocations.
-No budget allocation shall be exceeded without approval by the Executive Council.

-- D. Competition Committee: The Competition Secretary shall be Chairperson.
+No budget allocation shall be exceeded without approval by the Executive Council. - D. Competition Committee: The Competition Secretary shall be Chairperson.
 This committee shall be responsible for: - (1) Conducting all intra-club competitions. - (2) Maintaining records of all inner- and inter-club competitions, including a list of members competing, entries, awards, and scoring, as outlined in the SSCC Rules of Competition and Awards. - (3) Developing rules of competition and presenting them to the Board for approval.
 Any change in the rules shall become effective at the beginning of the fiscal year following the Board action to effect such a change.
-The new rules and their effective date shall be published in the Cable Release issued immediately prior to the first regular Club meeting of the fiscal year. - (4) Determining eligibility of entries and briefing visiting judges on SSCC competition and judging criteria. - (5) Forwarding the results of all competitions and names of all members that move from the novice to the advanced class to the Cable Release editor for publication and to the Archives Committee. - E. Field Trip Committee: This committee shall arrange, announce, and take charge of all Club field trips and related outings. - F. Membership Committee: This committee shall be responsible for new member recruitment program, welcoming new members, and assuring that they are thoroughly indoctrinated in Club activities and procedures.
-This shall include printed handouts, introductions to committee chairpersons, and, if necessary, arranging for another member to serve as "host" to the new member.
+The new rules and their effective date shall be published in the Cable Release issued immediately prior to the first regular Club meeting of the fiscal year. - (4) Determining eligibility of entries and briefing visiting judges on SSCC competition and judging criteria.